Monetary awards will be granted to up to 6 finalist teams.

 - All sources are credited.

-- The Executive Summary is appropriately written for the target audience (Principal executives).
+- The Executive Summary is appropriately written for the target audience (GM executives).

 - The team makeup and process are clearly described so that the reader can understand the division of labor and workflow of the project.